informationgrid/ingrid-editor/README.md

 ### Start the client and server
 Run IgeServer.java as Java Application in the server directory.

 For the client just run `npm start` in the frontend directory.
+When developing for Internet Explorer please run `npm run start-ie11`.

 With the following command a jar is generated, which contains the whole server:
 TBD: create an installer instead